WalletConnect/walletconnect-docs/docs/javascript/sign/wallet-usage.md

 ## Setting up event listeners

-WalletConnect v2.0 allows any method or event to be emited.
-The following requirements should be satisfied in order to have a particular event :
+WalletConnect v2.0 allows any method or event to be emitted.
+The following requirements should be satisfied in order to have a particular event:

 **1. Add listeners for desired `SignClient` events.**